AntonioFasano/SienaR/README.md

 where `ENDPOINT` denotes your Moodle endpoint and `1234` denotes the quiz ID.

-You can then, download the responses for the quiz 1234 with:
+At this point, if you are not interested to automatic grading, for example if you want to just download and read student essays, then you can download the responses for the quiz ID 1234 with:

-    getResponses(1234)
+    md.getResps(1234)

 As an alternative, you can copy-and-paste from the browser any address that contains the string `id=1234`, such as the above report page:

-    getResponses("ENDPOINT/mod/quiz/report.php?id=1234&mode=overview")
+    md.getResps("ENDPOINT/mod/quiz/report.php?id=1234&mode=overview")

-and the quiz ID will be recognised.
+and the quiz ID will be automatically recognised and extracted.

-The response file is  downloaded in the working directory, which you have set before,  as `responses.csv`, and you can view it in Excel.
+The response  file is  downloaded in the working directory, which you have set before,  as `moodle-responses.html`, and you can read it with your browser.

+If the response file consists only of multiple-choice files and you want to automatically grade the quizzes, to download the quiz 1234, you replace `md.getResps()` with:

+    md.getGrades(1234)

+Again, the response file is  downloaded in the working directory, at this time,  as `moodle-grades.csv`, and you can view it in Excel.

 Bear in mind that this is a real Comma Separated File (CSV), and, for some cultures, Excel uses semicolons in place of commas.
 In these instances, you have to apply well-known workarounds (which go beyond scope here).